James-Cherished-Inc/roo-code-community/Custom-Modes-Visualizer/docs/next.md

 DO NOT TOUCH

-- add an estimate token count on top of the role definition in the smart view

-- create and run tests + prevent secrets
+- Ensure the health of this webapp.
+Create and run tests.
+Ensure no secrets or privacy loeaks within codebase and docs by reading each and every file.

 - Prompt Builder

 - Improve the explanations about the Coding Best Practices

 - Debugging Best Practices

+- FurtherModes